ericlagergren/go-coreutils/CONTRIBUTING.md

 - Cross platform (on all platforms Go offically supports)
 - Fully implements GNU's coreutils (drop-in replacement)
 - Idiomatic Go
-- As fast as, or faster than GNU's coreutils
+- As fast as or faster than GNU's coreutils

 ## Tips